wouterds/movie-search-api/README.md

 [![code-review](https://github.com/wouterds/movie-search-cdn-caching-example/workflows/code-review/badge.svg)](https://github.com/wouterds/movie-search-cdn-caching-example/actions/workflows/code-review.yml)

-This is a simple example project of how you can leverage Cloudflare's CDN caching to cache your API responses and reduce load on your application and upstream services.
+This is a simple example project of how you can leverage Cloudflare's CDN to cache your API responses and reduce load on your application and upstream services.
+Built using Node.js, TypeScript, Express and a few other libraries.

 ## Setup